expfactory/expfactory-python/README.md

 - Jump in and [try out our experiments](http://expfactory.github.io/table.html)
 - Express interest in Experiments as a Service (EaS) as [expfactory.org](http://www.expfactory.org)

+The Experiment Factory code is licensed under the MIT open source license, which is a highly permissive license that places few limits upon reuse.
+This ensures that the code will be usable by the greatest number of researchers, in both academia and industry.

 ### Installation (current)

       pip install expfactory